oschweitzer/learning-resources/angular_lesson.md

 #### Host events

-We might want to make our directives a little bit more interactive, maybe we would want to react to events occurring on the element a directive sits on for example.
+We might want to make our directives a little more interactive, maybe we would want to react to events occurring on the element a directive sits on for example.

 To do that, we will use a decorator called `@HostListener` on a method of the directive.
 This decorator needs a [DOM event](https://developer.mozilla.org/en-US/docs/Web/Events) name as an argument.